 During one of his shifts on the shop floor, we caught up with Chris and got to ask him a few questions.

 UKF: So Chris, as Operations Director why do you still take time out to work on the shop floor?

-CM: I believe it’s a key part of any operational role to have a full understanding from all aspects of what is happening within the shop floor.
-Within my role I believe my time should be split between both the office and the shop floor and I try to do that the best I can.
+CM: I believe it’s a key part of any operational role to have a full understanding of all aspects of what is happening within the shop floor.
+Within my role, I believe my time should be split between both the office and the shop floor and I try to do that the best I can.
 You are never too important to pick up a broom and give the place a sweep.

 UKF: What benefits do you believe it has on your role as Operations Director?

-CM: I have been taught a lot from our Group Managing Director (Simon Greenhill) and if I have learnt anything from him it would be to “always have your finger on the pulse” and “go-look-see”.
+CM: I have been taught a lot from our Group Managing Director (Simon Greenhill) and if I have learned anything from him it would be to “always have your finger on the pulse” and “go-look-see”.
 This cannot be done from behind the desk.

-It helps me to maintain my relationships I have with the workforce, and foster new ones whenever we have a new face on the shop floor.
+It helps me to maintain the relationships I have with the workforce, and foster new ones whenever we have a new face on the shop floor.
 In turn, I have kept in close contact with all the team, which allows me to make decisions and deal with situations quickly.
 By spending time on the shop floor, I can help implement change and find new ways to improve efficiency from my first-hand experiences.